niharikapattabhi/Satellite-Trajectories-Under-Perturbed-Potentials/README.md

 ## Results

-After running the project, you should obtain results and visualizations that provide insights into the behavior of geosynchronous satellite trajectories under perturbed gravitational potentials.
+After running the project, you should obtain results and visualizations that provide insights into the behaviour of geosynchronous satellite trajectories under perturbed gravitational potentials.

-## License

-This project is licensed under the [License Name] License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments

-I would like to express our gratitude to my supervisor Prof. Thomas Bridges for their support and contributions to this project.
+I want to thank my supervisor Prof. Thomas Bridges, Department of Mathematics, University of Surrey, for their support and contributions to this project.